gradha/gradha.github.io/src/manual/how_to_release_software_periodically.rst

 task is meant to be reviewed.
 As such, if a GitHub issue is seen by the new member and marked as ready, the supervisor can directly apply the changes.
-Also, a *dispatcher* can be assigned to decide who does what, which is usually best left to the original developer or whoever has the most knowhow of the project.
+Also, a *dispatcher* can be assigned to decide who does what, which is usually best left to the original developer or whoever has the most know-how of the project.